Steph and Ayesha Curry Sell Redwood City Home - NewsBreak

 Early Halloween festivities in San Jose end in violence

-San Jose police responded to two separate fatal shootings and a stabbing on Saturday and Sunday.
+SAN JOSE, Calif. - San Jose police responded to two separate fatal shootings and a stabbing on Saturday and Sunday.
 According to police, the crimes happened within two hours of each other as Halloween weekend festivities turned violent.
-One man was killed and another was injured in a shooting on Saturday in San Jose....
+One man was killed and another was injured in a shooting on...

 treksplorer.com